kavia-common/paper_20250923-1542-18350/ClinicalWebInterface/README.md

 These settings apply only to `npm start` and do not affect production builds.

-No changes are required to the proxy: `"proxy": "http://localhost:4000"` remains active so `/api/*` calls are forwarded to the local dev API.
+The proxy remains configured, but the login flow does not depend on the backend.

 Security note: Do not use these settings in production.
 Builds created with `npm run build` do not use the dev server and are unaffected.

 ## Login Flow (Demo)

 - Navigate to `/login`
-- Use credentials: `login@papaer.com` and `Pass@123`
-- On success, you are redirected to `/dashboard`.
-A simple localStorage flag guards protected routes.
+- Click "Sign In" to be redirected to `/dashboard`.
+Protected routes are guarded by a simple localStorage flag.

 ## Customization